khushi2762/Microsoft_Engage_22_Data_Analysis/README.md

 If it doesn't open in any case, follow these steps:
 1) Download Power BI desktop on your computer.
 2) Download files provided above and open them with Power BI Desktop.
+3) Click on Publish > Workspace > got it (It will open Power BI workspace)
-3) In order to open the files in web follow the steps.
+4) In order to open the project, follow the steps further:
-4) Click on file > Embed Report > Open using Website or portal /or/ Publish to web
+5) Click on file > Embed Report > Open using Website or portal /or/ Publish to web
+6) It will open the project on web!

 ## 📌Future Scope: